- Public Health

 How to Stay Safe

-- To reduce your family's cancer risks from this pollutant, do not allow smoking in your home or your car.
+- Don't allow smoking in your home or your car.

-- All Wisconsin workplaces including restaurants, taverns/bars, and bowling centers are covered by a smoke-free workplace law.
+- All Wisconsin workplaces are covered by a smoke-free workplace law.
+This includes restaurants, taverns, bars, and bowling centers.
 Report a violation or learn more about the law.